Lisa Sounio

 Lisa Sounio (born 1970) is a past CEO and chairperson of the social networking site Dopplr.
 She is also the CEO of her own design management consultancy Sonay.
 She has a background in industrial design management.
 Early in her career she worked as a sales- and export manager for the Finnish furniture industry.
 Before becoming an entrepreneur she worked for Iittala where she was in charge of branding and product design development.

 Sounio has a master's degree from the Helsinki School of Economics.
 She has also studied at the University of Art and Design Helsinki and at the Helsinki University of Technology.
 She is also a columnist and public speaker.
-Sounio is married to and a business partner of Marko Ahtisaari.
+Sounio was married to and a business partner of Marko Ahtisaari.

 She was a candidate for the 2014 Finnish European Parliament election, on the National Coalition Party list, but was not elected.